 There are intricately carved sea caves in cliffs along the Mainland Unit of Apostle Islands National Lakeshore.
 As ice was forming on Lake Superior, waves splashing against the rock began to freeze on the sandstone cliff.
 In addition, water seeping between sandstone rock layers froze to form a variety of features similar to limestone caves.
 There are large icicles and formations hanging off of the cliffs, curtains and columns of ice, and abundant ice crystals.

 Is the ice safe?

 Ice is never considered completely safe.
 Ice conditions can change rapidly, so keep safety in mind at all times.
 Park staff monitor ice conditions at the Mainland Ice Caves to determine when the ice is Low Risk enough for visitor traffic.
 Temperature, high wind speeds and direction can quickly change ice conditions.
 Images of the ice conditions at the caves can be found on the sea caves watch website.
-Satallite imagery of ice cover on Lake Superior can be found on NOAA's CoastWatch-Great Lakes Region website.
-For current ice information at the caves, call 715-779-3397 ext.
-3.
+Satellite imagery of ice cover on Lake Superior can be found on NOAA's CoastWatch-Great Lakes Region website.